-A carer is anyone who looks after a friend, family member or neighbour due to old age, physical or mental illness, disability, or an addiction (this does not include paid care workers or those who are volunteering).
+A carer is anyone who looks after a friend, family member or neighbour due to either:

-'Looking after’ can mean helping with things like shopping, domestic tasks, emotional assistance and personal care - all of which are much more difficult during coronavirus.
+‘Looking after’ can mean helping with things like shopping, domestic tasks, emotional assistance and personal care.

 If this sounds like you, you may be a carer.